 6pm – Dinner Time again!
 We over-indulged in mountains of special recipe spaghetti bolognese and garlic bread… The alcohol locker was unlocked and everyone started to enjoy a few too many drinks!
 Little did I know just how loose it was going to get on this boat!
 HAHA!
 I will spare the details, but just imagine 50 drunk 20 something year olds competing in lap dances, sex position competitions, and more, it was a blast!

 I witnessed some really funny encounters and definitely took some pictures that can’t be shown in this article.
 The games went on for a few hours and in the end after many drinks we crowned the ‘king & queen of The Clipper’!
-Leave it to your imagination what they did to beat all the other backpackers in these wild competitions – but I hope you are not shy of a little nudey rudey!
+I’ll leave it to your imagination what they did to beat all the other backpackers in these wild competitions!

 I headed to bed a bit early as I really wanted to go for a second scuba dive in the morning and did not want to be hungover.
 Also laws regulate no drinking 8 hours prior to diving and we were scheduled to go at 7:30 am.